Data Security and Stewardship

 c.
 To provide a framework defining the appropriate protection required for each category

 d.
 To define who is responsible for ensuring that data is handled in an appropriate

 a.
-The Policy applies to all university enterprise-level data, whether or not it is
+The Policy applies to all university enterprise-level data as defined below.

 b.
 The Policy applies to data housed on the campus itself or hosted on an outsourced

 c.
 The Policy applies to data in physical form, including but not limited to paper,

 as well as data in a digital format.